schizoabe/Better-Netrunning-Fix/ARCHITECTURE.md

-✅ Static minigames for RemoteBreach (minimal runtime overhead) ✅ Dynamic filtering only when needed (AccessPointBreach) ✅ Cached device type detection (no repeated `IsDefined` checks) ✅ Eliminated 509 lines of duplicate code
+✅ Static minigames for RemoteBreach (minimal runtime overhead) ✅ Dynamic filtering only when needed (AccessPointBreach) ✅ Cached device type detection (no repeated `IsDefined` checks) ✅ Eliminated 509 lines of duplicate code (Strategy Pattern refactoring) ✅ Eliminated 200 lines of duplicate code (BonusDaemonUtils consolidation, Phase 5)

 ### 6. Extensibility
 ✅ `DeviceTypeUtils` can be extended for new device types